Examples in Summary and Analysis of Extension Program Evaluation

 Kruskal–Wallis test

 In this case, there is a significant difference in the distributions of values among groups, as is evident both from the histograms and from the significant Kruskal–Wallis test.
-Only in cases where the distributions in each group are similar can a significant Kruskal–Wallis test be interpreted as a difference in medians.
+Only in cases where the distributions in each group are similar in shape and spread can a significant Kruskal–Wallis test be interpreted as a difference in medians.

 kruskal.test(Value ~ Group,